Announcing a new Meetup for The Denver Book Club!

 , Zen and the Art of Motorcycle Maintenance

 takes us into "the high country of the mind" and opens our eyes to vistas of possibility. --Brian Bruya NEXT BOOK SELECTION:

 Please vote on our April and May selections through the "Polls

 " function on the website.
 And please nominate books for future club selections by using our mailing list or by contacting Frances directly.
 OUR REGULAR MEETUP LOCATION:The Denver Press Club

 has offered us the use of their historic facility in downtown Denver for our meetups.
 By group decision, we meet the FOURTH THURSDAY OF EVERY MONTH.
 As our Thanks, please patronize the establishment.
 The Press Club restaurant and bar opens at 5 PM, in case you wish to come early for dinner and possibly meet fellow readers or some of Denver's top journalists.
 We start our meeting at 7 PM.
 We're usually done by 8:30.

 The oldest continuously operating press club in North America, the Denver Press Club is at 1330 Glenarm Place (across from the Denver Athletic Club).
 Parking:

 There are a few spaces behind the building in the alley and a few more angle-in spaces on the north side of the building between the Press Club and the Colorado Press Association (free after 5 PM).
 If these are full, there are on-street parking meters and parking lots on each corner of the block (avoid the monthly parking spaces directly south of the building, however).
-The parking lots on 13th Street ares less expensive than the parking lots on 14th Street.SEE YOU on Thursday, May 27!
+The parking lot on the south corner is less expensive than the parking lot on the north corner.SEE YOU on Thursday, March 25!